bennyguk/Update-BillableTime/README.md

 # Update-BillableTime
 A PowerShell script to create Billable Time in Microsoft System Center Service Manager for various Work Item types using Outlook calendar appointments and meetings.

+Using Outlook to manage Billable Time in Service Manager allows analysts to utilise the graphical nature of Outlook calendaring.
+This provides a more intuitive interface for managing Billable Time and encourages good time management practises.

 # Requisites
 Outlook and the Service Manager console need to be installed on the workstation.